hbustamante8/MechaCar_Statistical_Analysis/README.md

 ## Linear regression to Predict MPG
 * Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+*   Variables vehicle_weight, spoiler_angle, and, amd AWD provided the a non-random amoint of variance.
 * Is the slope of the linear model considered to be zero?
 Why or why not?

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?